 Another emotionally charged issue is separating marital from non-marital property for purposes of equitable distribution of property.
 Apart from child custody and support, there is possibly no more divisive issue during a divorce than the fair and equitable distribution of assets and liabilities.
-New Jersey state statutes and case law may be specific about which assets and liabilities are to be divided; however, the difficulty lies in the identification of those assets, their valuation, and the separation of “marital” from “non-marital” assets.
+New Jersey state statutes and case law may be specific about which assets and liabilities are to be divided; however, the difficulty lies in the identification of those assets, there valuation, and the separation of “marital” from “non-marital” assets.

 Marital property is defined as property acquired by the spouses between their wedding and the divorce filing.
 Examples of marital property include: